Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Materials and methods

 We first present an analysis of simulated data for three viruses; virus 1, virus 2 and virus 3.
-Seasonal effects were assigned such that virus 1 peaked in winter, virus 2 peaked in summer and virus 3 had no seasonal pattern (Figure~\ref{fig_3virus_setup_a}).
-Virus 1 and virus 2 were negatively correlated and both viruses were independent of virus 3 (Table~\ref{table1}, true values).
+Seasonal effects were assigned such that virus 1 peaked in winter, virus 2 peaked in summer and virus 3 had no seasonal pattern (Fig ~\ref{fig_3virus_setup}).
+Virus 1 and virus 2 were negatively correlated ($\Lambda_{12}=-0.5$) and both viruses were independent of virus 3 ($\Lambda_{13}=\Lambda_{23}=0$).

-The probabilities and expected counts of each virus in each month were estimated using the method described in section~\ref{section:expected}.
+The probabilities and expected counts of each virus in each month were estimated using the method described in \nameref{section:expected}.
 Individual level data were simulated in order to reflect the virological diagnostic data.
 We simulated 200 samples per month per virus over a four year period.
 For each sample, an age, sex and severity were drawn from the observed virological diagnostic data distributions \cite{Sema}.
-Regression coefficients used to estimate the probability of each virus were drawn such that $\beta_{intercept}=0$, $\beta_{age} \sim N(0,0.1)$, $\beta_{gender} \sim N(0,0.1)$ and $\beta_{severity} \sim N(0,0.1)$ and standardised probabilities of each virus in each month were estimated (Figure~\ref{fig_3virus_setup_b}).
-Expected counts were taken as the product of the standardised probabilities and the number of samples (i.e. 200) (Figure~\ref{fig_3virus_setup_c}, grey lines).
+Regression coefficients used to estimate the probability of each virus were drawn such that $\beta_{intercept}=0$, $\beta_{age} \sim N(0,0.1)$, $\beta_{gender} \sim N(0,0.1)$ and $\beta_{severity} \sim N(0,0.1)$ and standardised probabilities of each virus in each month were estimated (example shown in Fig~\ref{fig_3virus_setup}).
+Expected counts were taken as the product of the standardised probabilities and the number of samples (i.e. 200) (example shown in Fig~\ref{fig_3virus_setup}c, grey lines).

-Random effects $\phi$ were drawn from multivariate normal distributions with yearly smoothing parameters and monthly smoothing parameter ($s_{1}, s_{2}$, $s_{3}$ and $\lambda$) set as 0.5.
-Seasonal dependencies were simulated through neighbourhood matrix $W_{neigh}$ defined in section~\ref{section:precision}.
-We set virus specific intercept terms $\alpha_{1}=\alpha_{2}=\alpha_{3}=0$ and calculate the relative risks of each virus at each time point.

-Finally, observed counts were taken as the product of relative risks and expected counts (Figure~\ref{fig_3virus_setup_c}, black lines).
+Random effects $\phi$ were drawn from multivariate normal distributions with yearly smoothing parameters and monthly smoothing parameter ($s_{1}, s_{2}$, $s_{3}$ and $\lambda$) set at 0.5.
+Seasonal dependencies were simulated through neighbourhood matrix $W_{neigh}$ defined in \nameref{section:precision}.
+We set virus specific intercept terms $\alpha_{1}=\alpha_{2}=\alpha_{3}=0$ and calculated the relative risks of each virus at each time point.
+Finally, observed counts were taken as the product of relative risks and expected counts (example shown in Fig~\ref{fig_3virus_setup}c, black lines).

-We fitted both models (Figure~\ref{fig_fullmodel}, neighbourhood and autoregressive structure) to the simulated data and found little difference in fit between the neighbourhood construction (DIC = 960.7) and the autoregressive construction (DIC = 957.6).